To know whether Abortion is legal or illegal, one has to understand the laws behind abortions in India.

 A person who has a diploma or degree in obstetrics and gynaecology.

-A doctor who was registered before enactment the Medical Termination of Pregnancy Act, 1971 and who has three years of experience in obstetrics and gynaecology.
+A doctor who has registration before enactment the MTP Act, 1971 and who has three years of experience in obstetrics and gynaecology.

 A doctor who has registered after 1971 and has been practising in obstetrics and gynaecology for at least a year.